com-480-data-visualization/datavis-project-2022-tradeio/Milestones/Milestone1.md

 ## Exploratory Data Analysis

+The dataset contains trade data for a total of 235 out of 258 countries and a total of 766 different SITC-4 digit products, across 20 categories.
+All table types contain data ranging from 1962 up to 2019.

+The products are divided into 3 categories: SITC product section, SITC 2 digit products and SITC 4 digit products.
+Each category classifies all products into a sub-group of products.
+The SITC product section ranges from 0 to 9, the SITC 2 digit products ranges from 00 to 99 and the SITC 4 digit products ranges from 0000 to 9999.
+All 3 SITC types of products are inter-connected i.e. a product with SITC 4 digit product code “wxyz” is contained in the SITC 2 digit products of “wx” and is contained in the SITC product section of “w”.

+### Types of Tables in the Dataset

 The dataset is divided into 3 types of tables.
 The main data table contains the trade infos and two classification tables containing the info about the products and the countries.
-There are 6 different types of data tables.
-All table types contain data ranging from 1962 up to 2019:
+There are 6 different types of data tables, as shown in Tab.
+1.

 |Table|Description|
 |-----|-----------|